wookiecookie87/oF_Lorenz/README.md

 # oF_Lorenz

-## Lorenz attractor in openFramworks
+## Lorenz attractor in openFrameworks